 How was my business selected?

-Businesses are selected from the ONS' Inter Departmental Business Register (IDBR), which is a comprehensive list of all businesses in the UK registered for VAT or PAYE.
+Businesses are selected from the ONS's Inter Departmental Business Register (IDBR), which is a comprehensive list of businesses in the UK registered for VAT or PAYE.

 What does ONS consider to be a large or small business?